ivpn/ivpn.net/src/content/pages/setup/android-ipsec-with-ikev2.md

 layout: setup
 platform: android
 ---
-# Android IPSec with IKEv2 Setup
+# IPSec with IKEv2 setup guide

 1. On your Android device, go to `Google Play`, search and install `strongSwan VPN Client` app.